 Spatial processing disorder (SPD) is a type of APD caused by deficits related to spatial processing skills.
 More specifically, this deficit would involve a phenomenon known as spatial release from masking (SRM) (Cameron & Dillon, 2008).
-In simple words, SRM is the improvement of speech intelligibility when the target speech and the background noise are spatially separated (Litovsky, 2005; Best et al., 2012; Misurelli and Litovsky, 2015).
+In simpler terms, SRM refers to the improvement of speech intelligibility when the target speech and the background noise are spatially separated (Litovsky, 2005; Best et al., 2012; Misurelli and Litovsky, 2015).

-E.g., if you are in a noisy pub (or your child is in a noisy classroom), you can hear multiple sound sources probably coming from different directions.
-To successfully segregate and differentiate them, you should be able to use 'spatial cues' that will improve your “speech in noise skill” in those situations.
-This expected improvement is known as the SRM, and it can be measured clinically.
-Individuals with SPD present a “small” SRM, as they are not able to use those "spatial cues" effectively.
-As a consequence, they can struggle to understand the target speech even when it is spatially separated from the background noise.
+For example, if you are in a noisy pub (or your child is in a noisy classroom), you can hear multiple sound sources probably coming from different directions.
+To successfully segregate and differentiate them, you should be able to use 'spatial cues' that would improve your “speech in noise skill” in those situations.
+This expected improvement is known as the SRM and can be measured clinically.
+Individuals with SPD present a “small” SRM, as they cannot use those "spatial cues" effectively.
+Consequently, they can struggle to understand the target speech even when it is spatially separated from the background noise.
 This type of deficit is clinically assessed by comparing performance in two different scenarios: the first one, in which target speech and background noise are at the same location, and the second, when they are separated.
 The result should reflect how the individual benefits from spatial cues; the higher the difference between performance in both scenarios, the better.

-The assessment of spatial processing skills should be part of any auditory processing evaluation so the SPD can be differentiated from a general APD, and adequately treated.
-LiSN-S is one of the clinical tests to assess spatial processing skills.
+Assessment of spatial processing skills should be part of any auditory processing evaluation so that SPD can be differentiated from a general APD and adequately treated.
+LiSN-S is one of the clinical tests used to assess spatial processing skills.

-In the following paper, myself and colleagues investigated the performance of British children on the LiSN-S, to facilitate the use of this test in the UK.
-Click on the link to have access to the journal.
+In the following paper, my colleagues and I investigated the performance of British children on the LiSN-S to facilitate the use of this test in the UK.
+Click on the link to access the journal.

 Murphy CFB, Hashim E, Dillon H, Bamiou DE.